ruturaj-t-s/Practical-Simulation---Central-Limit-Theorem/README.md

 We model an experiment of rolling a fair die (a classic uniform distribution):

-- Roll a fair die to generate 5,000+ outcomes.
+- Roll a fair die to generate 1,000+ outcomes.
 - Draw 50 samples of 30 dice rolls each.
 - Calculate the **sample means**.
 - Plot the distribution of sample means to visualize how it converges to a normal distribution.
-- Gradually increase the sample size to observe the effect.
+- Gradually increase the sample size (or number of samples) to observe the effect.

 You’ll see CLT in action: as the sample size increases, the distribution of sample means tends to look more like a bell curve, regardless of the original distribution!